thlorenz/thlorenz.com-blog/valgrind-on-linux-from-mac/post.md

 ## The Best of Both Worlds

 There is a way to work around this issue by running `valgrind` against your code on a linux machine, virtual or whatever, but keep developing on your Mac.

-I happen to have a desktop lying around, which I bought a month before realizing that
-Windows stinks (entirely different story) and after trying twice to hackintosh it, I installed Ubuntu on it.
-I figured I could use it to develop/test my C code which was leaking memory allover the place.
+I happen to have a desktop lying around, which I bought a month before realizing that Windows stinks (entirely different story) and after trying twice to hackintosh it, I installed Ubuntu.
+So I figured I could use it to develop/test my C code which was leaking memory allover the place.

 I tried a few different options and list them here for reference along with the reason why they didn't cut it for me, followed by the final option which worked just perfect.